Computing At Reed Q & A

 A majority of the Reed community chooses to use Macintosh computers.
 Reed operates an Apple-certified repair facility for Apple hardware, and offers excellent software support for both Macintosh and Windows platforms.
 Some Reedies choose to use Windows or Linux because they require software such as geographic information systems (GIS) or specialized statistical analysis packages.

-We strongly recommend that you purchase a Macintosh computer to use while you are at Reed.
-The Reed College Computer Store offers recommended models at an educational discount, and you can save on sales tax if you buy though the Computer Store.
+The Reed College Computer Store offers recommended Apple models at an educational discount, and you can save on sales tax if you buy though the Computer Store.
 During Back To School, students can choose from several computer and software special bundles available through the Store.
 Details about those deals, and other information about how to order them, will be available in early summer.

 Check out Reed's Computer Store for current product information and online ordering from Reed.
 Please note that product does have to ship to Reed first, and you will need proof of acceptance to the college to place your order.
 If you prefer to buy directly from Apple, visit our page at the Apple Store for Education and order a computer to be shipped directly to you.